andrew0harney/EEG-Multi-Channel-Utility/README.md

 Multi-channel-management-utility
 ================================

-Python implementation of a multi-channel signal management class.
+Python implementation of a multiple channel signal management class.
 Has useful methods for loading, saving, retrieving, and splicing.
 Also helps with the management of epochs describing events in the data.

 Channel data is taken from from .edf, .fiff, and .hd5 formats.
 Log/event data is taken from .csv format.
 The framework essentially acts as a wrapper around the pandas toolkit.